iftechfoundation/ifarchive-static/md/org-docs.md

 ### Create Subdirectory

 Create a subdirectory of a directory.
-This is not available for Incoming, Unprocessed, or Trash.
+This is not available in Incoming, Unprocessed, or Trash.

 ### Delete Subdirectory

 This is only available for *empty* subdirectories.

+### Rebuild (index pages)

+This command is not attached to an individual file; it's on the site's front page.
+(The "Home" tab.)
+It regenerates the public index pages for all the directories you just edited.
+After you do a bunch of filing / description / metadata work, hit the "Rebuild" button before you leave the site.

+You should not need to set the "Rebuild all" checkbox.
+That's only there in case the index generator goes off the rails, or if we change the page templates or something.